 These companies were selected on the basis of having similar attributes to Teck from an investment standpoint.
+Three coal companies that formed part of the Performance Comparator Group have subsequently become insolvent and will be replaced in the Performance Comparator Group for the 2016 PSU grant.
 The companies in the Performance Comparator Group range widely in size, measured by revenues or market capitalization, commodities mined or refined and in global footprint.
 The diversity of size and composition in the Performance Comparator Group is necessary in order to construct a group size large enough to be appropriate for comparison and to minimize the effect of any one company's performance.

-As of December 31, 2014, directors, executives and employees held a total of 1,454,338 DSUs, 1,189,661 RSUs and 262,956 PSUs.
+As of December 31, 2015, directors, executives and employees held a total of 1,519,569 DSUs, 1,497,869 RSUs and 664,454 PSUs.